HuangZiliAndy/RPNSD/README.md

 # RPNSD
 PyTorch implementation of RPNSD.
-Our code is largely based on a Faster R-CNN implementation [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+Our code is largely based on a Faster R-CNN implementation [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) by [jwyang](https://github.com/jwyang).

 ## Install
 1. Clone this project